Details

 We are therefore implementing mental health support programs this year and expanding the range of eligibility, from 15 to 30, to 15 to 45 years old, to provide more support for young and middle-aged people.
 That policy has served over 20,000 people since it was implemented just over three months ago.

-In terms of bolstering mental health resiliency, we still have much to do.
+In terms of bolstering mental health resilience, we still have much to do.
 From the workplace to the campus and every corner of society, our government must lead by example, and the public and private sectors must work together, making every effort to ensure that no one is left behind.

 Aside from mental health, in view of cancer being the leading cause of death in Taiwan for 42 consecutive years, our goal is to reduce the standardized cancer mortality rate by one-third by the year 2030.